 - If your dog is extremely fearful, ask your vet about medications that may help during the retraining process.

 Above all, be patient.
-It will take time for your dog to gain confidence, but with you leading the way, they can overcome their fears and blossom into a happy, secure dog.
+It will take time for your dog to gain confidence, but with time, they can overcome their fears and blossom into a happier, more confident dog.